sjml/beschi/README.md

 [![Verification Tests](https://github.com/sjml/beschi/actions/workflows/ci.yml/badge.svg)](https://github.com/sjml/beschi/actions/workflows/ci.yml)

 This is a custom bit-packing and unpacking code generator for C#, Go, C, Swift, and TypeScript.
+You feed it a data description and it generates source files for writing/reading buffers of that data, along the lines of [FlatBuffers](https://google.github.io/flatbuffers/) or [Cap'n Proto](https://capnproto.org), but with much less functionality for much simpler use cases.
 It was initially written for a larger project but I extracted it into its own thing.
+If all you need is a simple way to pack a data structure into a compact, portable binary form, this might be useful for you.

-The original project started off using [FlatBuffers](https://google.github.io/flatbuffers/), which are actually pretty great for a lot of use cases and I definitely recommend you look at them if you want something with more functionality and polish.
-However, for what I was doing I needed the actual produced buffers to be as tiny as possible — with FlatBuffers, the resulting data is a little bulky because of the vtables and support for changing schema while still being able to use old data.
-Since my messages only exist in flight and are never persisted, client and server can stay in lockstep, so the buffers can be more compact.
-The code for creating and reading messages with Beschi is also a bit smoother... at least, it's a bit more to my personal tastes in code.
+The original project started off using FlatBuffers, which are pretty great for a lot of use cases and I definitely recommend you look at them if you need the features they offer.
+I faced two issues, though:
+1. The code for getting data in and out of FlatBuffers is super awkward.
+2. The actual binary data created by flatbuffers is relatively bulky.

-Beschi messages lose the FlatBuffer benefit of being able to snag data out without fully deserializing, but in my use case (a) most messages are very small and (b) I basically *always* want *all* the data.
-So for this particular use case, I can lose the overhead and have some more ergonomic client code.
+Both of these problems stem from the fact that FlatBuffers provide a lot of interesting functionality like being able to update the data schema, partially deserialize data to pluck out a single element, etc. But I wasn't using any of that functionality -- since my messages only exist in flight and are never persisted, client and server can stay in lockstep, and the buffers can be more compact.
+Partial deserialization was not a benefit for me, since most of my messages were very small and I basically *always* need *all* the data.
+I didn't want an opaque buffer that I could munge data in and out of; I just wanted native language structures that I could package for transmission.
+So for this particular use case, I can lose the overhead, get smaller buffers, and have some easier-to-write client code.

 I'll be honest, too: it **was** kind of fun to write a code generator. 😝